 (1) All materials related to its prior accreditation or preaccreditation; and

 (2) Materials demonstrating reasonable cause for changing its accrediting agency.
+The Secretary determines such cause to be reasonable unless the institution -

+(i) Has had its accreditation withdrawn, revoked, or otherwise terminated for cause during the preceding 24 months, unless such withdrawal, revocation, or termination has been rescinded by the same accrediting agency; or

+(ii) Has withdrawn from accreditation voluntarily under a show cause or suspension order during the preceding 24 months, unless such order has been rescinded by the same accrediting agency.

+(iii) Notwithstanding paragraphs (i) and (ii), the Secretary may determine the institution’s cause for changing its accrediting agency to be reasonable if the agency did not provide the institution its due process rights, the agency applied its standards and criteria differently to one institution over another, or was the result of an agency’s act of discrimination against an institution or program as a result of the institution’s religious mission.

 (b) Multiple accreditation.
 The Secretary does not recognize the accreditation or preaccreditation of an otherwise eligible institution if that institution is accredited or preaccredited as an institution by more than one accrediting agency, unless the institution—

 (1) Provides to each such accrediting agency and the Secretary the reasons for that multiple accreditation or preaccreditation;